MicahParks/qrest/README.md

 The `endpoints` directory is where the business logic of the service resides.
 These functions are triggered when an incoming request reaches out to an endpoint.
-The function is responsible for taking the data in the incoming request, talking to the backend code, and returning a normal response or error.
+The function is responsible for taking the data in the incoming request, talking to the backend code, and returning a normal or error response.

 #### `models` Directory